ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/gameplay/input/gamepadinput.markdown

 which will cause the controller to vibrate for a quarter of a second, with the left side vibrating at full power and the right side vibrating at half.

  ## Using Multiple Gamepads
-When using multiple Gamepads, Zero will need to keep a reference of which object is associated with which Gamepad.
+When using multiple Gamepads, Zilch will need to keep a reference of which object is associated with which Gamepad.
 This is easily done with the addition of a Property.

 ```
 // Which Gamepad is meant to control this object